Key Takeaways

 Tennessee's housing market is normalizing after years of pandemic-fueled frenzy.
 Here's what's happening:

-- Inventory is up significantly: There were 41,019 homes for sale in Tennessee in December 2025, up 15.6% year-over-year
+- Inventory is up: There were 44,006 homes for sale in Tennessee as of March 2026, up 8.4% year over year (Redfin, March 2026)

 - Mortgage rates remain elevated: Rates in the 6-7% range are slowing buyer activity compared to the sub-3% rates of 2020-2021

-- Price growth is moderating: The median Tennessee home price of $395,500 is up just 0.7% year-over-year
+- Price growth is moderating: The median Tennessee sale price of $392,100 is up just 1.3% year over year (Redfin, March 2026)

 The bottom line: Tennessee is no longer a "list it and watch the offers pour in" market.
 Homes are taking longer to sell, and realistic pricing has become critical.